 Therefore, the church and not the individual is the primary carrier of faith.

 Protestants believe Sola Scriptura, and that all revealed truth required for salvation is within scripture, with rightly-selected individual canonical books within the Bible.

-Catholicism believes that the church traditions and appointed persons and the Pope have the ultimate say in how faith is lived out on earth, actually over and above the authority of God’s Word.
+Catholicism believes that the church traditions and appointed persons and the Pope have an ultimate say in how faith is lived out on earth, actually over and above God’s Word's authority.

 9. The Religious Routine

 The Roman Catholic Church appears to have an impressive display of its authority, riches, and spirituality.
 Protestant faith tends to focus on faith in Christ personally in fellowship with other believers.

 Veneration of the Saints, in particular, uses images of the Saints, and statutes etc., as an important focal point.